oleobal/processors/v16alpha/v16alpha.md

 | RIOA     |`0xD5`|
 | RIOB     |`0xD6`|

+#### A note on arithmetic instructions

+Arithmetic instructions can have one or two operands in assembly.
+In machine code, if the second operand is `0`, it's interpreted as being an operation on the register itself.

 ### Loading a program

 The V16alpha uses the I/O A register for loading instruction.